-Read our story to learn even more of our history, meet some of our key management team members, learn about our award-winning projects and our Innovation Partners with whom we’re always exploring new methods and ideas.
+Read our story to learn even more of our history, learn about our award-winning projects and our Innovation Partners with whom we’re always exploring new methods and ideas.

 When you need something built that has never been constructed before, Entech Innovative Engineering finds a way to execute it.
-From the intricate complexity of the display mechanism for the Smithsonian’s Hope Diamond to the magnificent grandeur of Walt Disney Company’s Cinderella Castle 50th Anniversary Iconic Regalia, Entech can make anything!
+From the intricate complexity of the display mechanism for the Smithsonian’s Hope Diamond to magical spell illusions and creatures within the Wizarding World of Harry Potter, Entech can make anything!
 Creating the dynamic, captivating, compelling, educational and innovative for the industries we serve is our passion and focus at Entech Innovative.

-After two decades of accomplishment, our award-winning work is installed worldwide and our reputation for leading innovation in our industry continues to grow.
+After nearly three decades of accomplishment, our award-winning work is installed worldwide and our reputation for leading innovation in our industry continues to grow.

 From Humble Beginnings